Did you know that you can have a positive impact on the world and enjoy fine chocolate?

 Madagascar consists of 95% of the land that makes up the Madagascar & Indian Ocean global biodiversity hotspot; One of the 36 priority areas identified worldwide.
 The extreme diversity and high levels of taxonomic endemism combined with the high levels of degraded natural ecosystems make Madagascar a global priority for conservation and biodiversity investments.

 The Tsaratanana Forest Corridor (COMATSA) and the Fandriana-Vondrozo Forest Corridor (COFAV) landscapes are important ecological zones under threat.
-Located in the northeast and the southeast of Madagascar, both have high potential for sustainable agricultural production.
+Located in the northeast and the southeast of Madagascar, both have a high potential for sustainable agricultural production.
 However, poverty, malnutrition, and a lack of access to essential resources such as education, training, and inputs contribute to their degradation.

 Because more than 90% of animals live in forests or woodland, deforestation has a devastating effect on Madagascar’s wildlife.
 Of the world’s 25 most endangered primates, six are Madagascar lemurs.
 According to the World Bank, slash-and-burn agriculture (tavy) accounts for 80 to 95% of deforestation.
 Fuelwood collection and charcoal production using timber from non-plantation forests account for 5 to 20% of deforestation.
 Seventy percent (70%) of the population uses wood, and 26% use charcoal as the primary cooking fuel per United Nations (UN).
 Indirect drivers include poverty, lack of infrastructure and investment in agricultural productivity, illegal timber exploitation and artisanal mining, poor governance, and corruption.

-What is TSIRO’s theory of change?
+What is TSIRO’s Theory of Change?

 TSIRO Alliance’s Theory of Change fruits from a strong analysis of evidence-based approaches and promising practices that partners have implemented in Madagascar and other countries: